Nov 23, 2024

 by Nadia El-Yaouti | Jan 20, 2021

-Wayne LaPierre, CEO and Executive VP of the NRA Photo Source: Wayne LaPierre, CEO and executive vice president of the National Rifle Association, prepares to speak at the George R. Brown Convention Center during the group's annual convention Friday in Houston.
+Wayne LaPierre, CEO of the NRA, speaking at a podium with a red background.
+Photo Source: Wayne LaPierre, CEO and executive vice president of the National Rifle Association, prepares to speak at the George R. Brown Convention Center during the group's annual convention Friday in Houston.
 (Brandon Bell / Getty Images via NBC News)

 In an unexpected statement late last week, the NRA announced that it was filing for Chapter 11 bankruptcy and that the organization would be leaving New York and reincorporating in Texas.